oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

     class='align-left'
 ) }}

-A warning will be displayed if your color is out of gamut over the swatch if you have a gamut selected.
+If your color is outside the selected gamut, a warning will be displayed over the swatch.
 A separate warning will appear near the color notations for each affected color space regardless of your gamut display setting.
 </div>

 ## Saving and sharing your color combinations

 OddContrast automatically updates the URL as you make changes to the colors.
 This dynamic URL allows you to easily share color combinations with others or bookmark them for your own future use.

+## Contrast ratios

 ## For fun